sidetrip-ai/ici-core/README.md

 ### Installation and Setup

-Choose ONE of the following installation methods based on your preference:
+Choose ONE of the following installation methods based on your operating system and preference:

 #### Option A: Quick Setup (Recommended for Most Users)

+##### For macOS/Linux:
 ```bash
 # 1. Clone the repository
 git clone https://github.com/sidetrip-ai/ici-core.git